 The reporting of all cybercrime activity should be made through the ReportCyber website.
-The website also provides advice on how to protect yourself online and frequently asked questions that provide information regarding cybercrime trends.
+The website also provides advice on how to protect yourself online and information regarding cybercrime trends.

 Information and guidance on cybercrime is also available through these resources: